AlterMannomann/otap/README.md

 - throws_ok (exception compare message or error code)
 - throws_matches (regular expression match on exception message)
 - throws_like (LIKE expression match on exception message)
+- test_error (report errors from script execution or exceptions)
 - result view: otap_latest_test_results_v

 Every function supports different optional parameters (not complete in sense of available object options) to narrow the exist check.
 If exist check fails this does not necessarily mean the object does not exist at all.
 It just doesn't exist in the specified way for the test.
 Exist function do not check for the reason currently.
 Every test has to pass two steps, the test it self and no errors by wrong usage or internal problems.
 Result shows the test result itself in the report, Setup shows any errors either caused by usage or otap itself.